 Start Preparing the House for the Night

 Everyone has end-of-the-night tasks, which are performed each night.
-Casually start doing those one by one.
+Casually start doing those by one.
 Like shutting the windows down, putting the lights off the porch, and so on.

 Whatever you do each night, start doing them in front of your guests.
 While you are at it, make sure to check the time once or twice while they notice.
 This is the most subtle way of telling them that it is time for them to leave.